code4it-dev/c4it-hugo/content/page/about-me.md

 hideRelatedContent: true
 ---

-Ciao, I'm **Davide Bellone**!
+Ciao, I'm **Davide Bellone**, and I'm thrilled to welcome you to my blog! 🎉

-I'm a software developer with more than 10 years of professional experience.
+I'm a seasoned software developer with over a decade of experience under my belt.
+Currently, I'm rocking the role of **Principal Backend Developer** in beautiful Italy.

-I'm currently employed as a **senior backend developer** in Turin, **Italy**.

-I've been working with Microsoft platforms and frameworks since 2014: I started as a SharePoint developer, then I moved to ASP.NET MVC 5, .NET API, Angular 6, and finally I became a full backend developer.
+My journey with Microsoft platforms and frameworks began in 2014.
+I kicked things off as a SharePoint developer, then transitioned to ASP.NET MVC 5, .NET API, Angular 6, and finally embraced my true calling as a full-fledged backend developer. 💻

-I've worked with many tools and frameworks, such as **Azure**, **MongoDB**, **Docker**, and, of course **.NET and C#**.
+Throughout my career, I've had the pleasure of working with a variety of tools and frameworks, including **Azure**, **SQL**,  **MongoDB**, **Docker**, and, of course, **.NET** and **C#**. 🚀

-I love learning new things, and I think that the best way to learn is to share: that's why I started my journey as a **content creator and conference speaker**.
+I'm passionate about learning new things, and I firmly believe that sharing knowledge is the best way to learn.
+That's why I embarked on my adventure as a **blogger**, **content creator** and **conference speaker**. 🎤

-If you want to keep in touch, you can find me on [LinkedIn](https://www.linkedin.com/in/bellonedavide/) and on [Twitter](https://twitter.com/BelloneDavide), where I publish interesting (I hope😁) content about C# and .NET!
+If you'd like to stay connected, you can find me on [LinkedIn](https://www.linkedin.com/in/bellonedavide/), [BlueSky](https://bsky.app/profile/bellonedavide.bsky.social), and [Twitter](https://twitter.com/BelloneDavide).
+Let's keep the conversation going!

-Ah, and I'm also a [Microsoft MVP](https://mvp.microsoft.com/en-us/PublicProfile/5005077?fullName=Davide%20Bellone) 🏆 !
+Oh, and did I mention?
+I'm also a proud [Microsoft MVP](https://mvp.microsoft.com/en-us/PublicProfile/5005077?fullName=Davide%20Bellone) 🏆 !

 [![MVP](https://www.code4it.dev/img/MVP_badge.png)](https://mvp.microsoft.com/en-us/PublicProfile/5005077?fullName=Davide%20Bellone)